open-telemetry/opentelemetry-python/safety_prototype/README.rst

 will be raised and the predefined value of `None` will be returned.

-After an SDK is set, calling an API function or method will call its corresponding SDJ function or method.
+After an SDK is set, calling an API function or method will call its corresponding SDK function or method.
 Any exception raised by the SDK function or method will be caught by the safety mechanism and the predefined value returned instead.